 The '80s Jewelry Trend Revival Proves Girls Still Want to Have Fun

 1980s fashion trends were all about excess.
-Flaunting "it"—your status, personality, or power—was the motivating force behind getting dressed during the decade.
-And along with the era's boxy blazers and souped-up shoulder pads, the '80s jewelry trends were just as instrumental in achieving a more-is-more mood.
+Flaunting "it"—your status, personality, and power—was the motivating force behind getting dressed during the decade.
+Along with the era's boxy blazers and souped-up shoulder pads, the '80s jewelry trends were just as instrumental in achieving a more-is-more mood.
 The bigger, bolder, and more maximal an accessory, the better.

 Madonna, being the "Material Girl" she was, layered gold chains with cross pendants and charms.
 Princess Diana wore big button earrings and looped her pearls in three and four strands.
-Joan Collins, as Dynasty's vengeful Alexis Colby, was draped in multicolored gems or chunky yellow gold in every episode.
-Collins's character from the soapy drama was an icon of the era—melodrama and maximalism personified.
+Joan Collins, as Dynasty's vengeful Alexis Colby, was draped in multicolored gems or chunky yellow gold in every episode—melodrama and maximalism personified.

-But Bella isn't the only tastemaker of today in a throwback spirit.
-Sister Gigi Hadid pairs pendant necklaces with an extra chain of charms on summer strolls, while Adele endorses the '80s jewelry trend with hefty, yellow-gold knot-motif earrings worn courtside at a UEFA Championships game.
-As for Jasmine Tookes, the fashion model takes an '80s beach outfit approach, wearing a one-piece, octagonal earrings, and a sculptural gold collar—one that Alexis Colby would absolutely covet.
+Jenner isn't the only tastemaker of today in a throwback mood.
+Bella Hadid attended the 2024 Cannes Film Festival with her wrists wrapped in gold bands and ears studded with solid gold squares.
+Sister Gigi Hadid pairs pendant necklaces with an extra chain of charms on city strolls, while Adele endorses the '80s jewelry trend with hefty, yellow-gold knot-motif earrings worn courtside at soccer games.

 Consumers are quickly catching on to the most sought-after styles.
 Isaac Manevitz of Ben-Amun, a brand known for its kitschy-chic costume jewelry, reports “a huge spike in our chunkiest jewelry pieces since last year,” as well as its “larger-than-life earrings and bold bangles.”
 Vintage jewelry specialist and collector Susan Caplan also shares that sales of her authentic 1980s earrings, “from oversized hoops and discs to excessive crystals and oversized pearls,” increased by 30 percent on her site, with demand growing.